How Much Does It Cost to Refinish Hardwood Floors in 2025?

 Written by HomeAdvisor.

-The price to refinish hardwood floors can range between $1,102 and $2,669, with an average cost of $1,886.
-The cost to refinish hardwood floors varies widely based on several factors, including materials, labor, finishing choice, your home size, and the type of hardwood flooring you have.
-You can expect your cost for refinishing wood floors to fall between $3 and $8 per square foot.
+The cost to refinish hardwood floors ranges between $1,102 and $2,670, with an average cost of $1,886.
+The price to refinish hardwood floors varies widely based on several factors, including materials, labor, finishing choice, home size, and the type of hardwood flooring.
+You can expect your cost for refinishing wood floors to fall between $3 and $8 per square foot in most cases.

 “Refinishing hardwood floors is a good DIY if you have experience and the tools, but it’s best left to the professionals due to the risk of damaging your floors as well as the dust associated with a rental sander,” says Andy Kilborn, Angi Expert Review Board member and owner of Andy's Handyman Service in Des Moines, IA.